suhasgupta791/W241-red-flagging-fake-news/Results.md

 determine a statistical effect.

 % Table created by stargazer v.5.2.2 by Marek Hlavac, Harvard University.
-E-mail: hlavac at fas.harvard.edu % Date and time: Sun, Aug 09, 2020 - 15:33:59
+E-mail: hlavac at fas.harvard.edu % Date and time: Tue, Aug 11, 2020 - 20:02:42

 % Table created by stargazer v.5.2.2 by Marek Hlavac, Harvard University.
-E-mail: hlavac at fas.harvard.edu % Date and time: Sun, Aug 09, 2020 - 15:34:00
+E-mail: hlavac at fas.harvard.edu % Date and time: Tue, Aug 11, 2020 - 20:02:42

 % Table created by stargazer v.5.2.2 by Marek Hlavac, Harvard University.
-E-mail: hlavac at fas.harvard.edu % Date and time: Sun, Aug 09, 2020 - 15:34:00
+E-mail: hlavac at fas.harvard.edu % Date and time: Tue, Aug 11, 2020 - 20:02:43

-Lastly, we test the spillover treatment effect with question fixed effects in Tables 9 and 10.
-We find from Table 10 that the only question that has a significant effect on the score of true tweet is Question 4 **\[-0.23 (0.099)\]**.
+Lastly, we test the spillover treatment effect with question fixed effects using regression in Table 9.
+We find from Table 9 that the only question that has a significant effect on the score of true tweet is Question 4 **\[-0.23 (0.099)\]**.
 Question 4 in the survey asked participants about a tweet containing data, from National Center for Education Statistics, about proficiency of 8th graders in US history.
 The tweet said that only 15% of 8th graders are proficient in US history (which is a true fact).
 The presence of a warning flag seems to reduce people’s ability to correctly identify this statistic as true by an average 23% (SE: 9.9%) compared to when no warning flag about fake news was presented to survey takers.

 ![](Results_files/figure-gfm/fig12-1.png)<!-- -->

     ## Saving 7 x 5 in image

 % Table created by stargazer v.5.2.2 by Marek Hlavac, Harvard University.
-E-mail: hlavac at fas.harvard.edu % Date and time: Sun, Aug 09, 2020 - 15:34:01
+E-mail: hlavac at fas.harvard.edu % Date and time: Tue, Aug 11, 2020 - 20:02:44